Kandy-IO/kandy-cpaas-js-sdk/docs/kandy-doc.md

 ### getParticipants

-Retrieves the list of particpants from an available Group.
+Retrieves the list of participants from an available Group.

 #### Parameters